pragma-/Plang/README.md

 The `Nil` type signifies that there is no value.
 All logical comparisons against `Nil` produce `Nil`.

+#### Casting
+Plang does not allow implicit conversion between types.
+You must cast a value to explicitly convert it to a desired type.

+To convert a value to a different type, pass the value as an argument to the function named after the desired type.
+To cast `x` to a `Boolean`, write `Boolean(x)`.

+Wrong:

+    > var a = "45"; a + 1
+      Error: cannot apply binary operator ADD (have types String and Number)

+Right:

+    > var a = "45"; Number(a) + 1
+      46

 ### Functions
     FunctionDefinition ::= "fn" Identifier?
 IdentifierList?
 Statement